h4ckyou/h4ckyou.github.io/posts/ctf/csean/index.md

 I then make a script to create a wordlist and brute force the password

-Here's the script used to create the wordlist
+Here's the script I used to create the wordlist

 ```
 #!/usr/bin/python3